zuckung/endless-sky-plugins/README.md

 <br>

-At the moment there arn't all pet missions implemented.
-Ferret, koala and cat are still missing.<br>
+Lore-friendly, total useless, but cute pet outfits, with storylines.
+All missions have a 10% chance of appearing.<br>

 <ul>

-<li>Squirrel - mission chain found on Heartvalley (Hai space)</li>
+<li>Ferret - mission found on Bivrost</li>

 <li>Hamster - mission found on Twinstar</li>

+<li>Koala - mission found on New Portland</li>

 <li>Rabbit - mission found on Starcross</li>

+<li>Squirrel - mission found on Heartvalley (Hai space)</li>

 </ul>